Greater Poland: Geography

 Greater Poland comprises much of the area drained by the Warta River and its tributaries, including the Noteć River.
 The region is distinguished from Lesser Poland with the lowland landscape, and from both Lesser Poland and Mazovia with its numerous lakes.
 In the strict meaning, it covers an area of about 33000 km2, and has a population of 3.5 million.
 In the wider sense, it has almost 60000 km2, and 7 million inhabitants.

 The region's main metropolis is Poznań, near the centre of the region, on the Warta.
 Other cities are Kalisz to the south-east, Konin to the east, Piła to the north, Ostrów Wielkopolski to the south-east, Gniezno (the earliest capital of Poland) to the north-east, and Leszno to the south-west.

 An area of 75.84 km2 of forest and lakeland south of Poznań is designated the Wielkopolska National Park (Wielkopolski Park Narodowy), established in 1957.
 The region also contains part of Drawa National Park, and several designated Landscape Parks.
 For example, the Rogalin Landscape Park is famous for about 2000 monumental oak trees growing on the flood plain of the river Warta, among numerous ox-bow lakes.

+Subregions

+Greater Poland contains the following subregions: